 - Start with your inner circle: Get started by emailing your 5 closest family and friends and ask them to donate to get you started – others will be more likely to give when they see you’ve already received support.
 Once they’ve given, start reaching out to the next closest 5 people, the next 5 after that, and so on!

-- Say thanks: Don’t forget to thank your supporters on your fundraising page and on social media.
+- Say thanks: Always remember to thank your supporters on your fundraising page and on social media.
 This not only shows your appreciation, but it also helps inspire others to donate and gives you another reason to post about the event and share the link to your page.

 - Show the impact: Ask for specific amounts and let supporters know exactly how their donation will benefit the animals at PAWS.
 Here are a few examples of how we use funds: